 As a member of the acclaimed Maryland Opera Studio, Harr performed as Figaro (Le nozze di Figaro), King of Scotland (Ariodante), Angel 2 (The Road of Promise), Jimmy (Mahagonny Songspiel), and covered Frank Maurrant (Street Scene).
 His final production as Badger/Priest/ Harašta in The Cunning Little Vixen was canceled due to Covid-19 shortly before opening.
 Additionally, Harr performed in the world premiere of Elisabeth Mehl Greene’s Hajar, also with the Maryland Opera Studio.

 A graduate of Oberlin Conservatory, Harr performed extensively with the Oberlin Opera Theater, including Figaro (Le nozze di Figaro), Pandolfe (Cendrillon), Collatinus (The Rape of Lucretia), and Mamma Agathe in Donizetti’s Viva la mamma.
 While studying at Oberlin, Harr also appeared with Opera Saratoga covering Mr. Kofner and Assan (The Consul), and the House Quartet Bass in the American premiere of Gareth Williams’s Rocking Horse Winner, Miami Classical Music Festival as Figaro (Le nozze di Figaro) and Superintendent Budd (Albert Herring), and Oberlin in Italy as Dulcamara (L’elisir d’amore) and Simone (Gianni Schicchi).

-Harr completed his undergraduate studies at the Oberlin Conservatory of Music and his graduate studies with the Maryland Opera Studio at the University of Maryland.
-He is a student of internationally renowned bass-baritone Kevin Short.
+Harr completed his undergraduate studies at the Oberlin Conservatory of Music and his graduate studies with the Maryland Opera Studio at the University of Maryland, where he studied with internationally renowned bass-baritone Kevin Short.